 Click on any product image to shop!

 I want to make a quick side note to all the pregnant mamas out there.
-If you’re expecting a baby, be sure to create your Amazon Baby Registry!
-You can add baby items from any site!
+You don’t want to miss out on this!
+Be sure to create your Amazon Baby Registry!
+You get a free Welcome Box when you sign up, plus you can add baby items from any site!
 It’s so easy and fun, plus you get up to a 15% completion discount!
-Click the photo below to get your Free Welcome Box that includes full size samples from top baby brands!!
+Click the link above or the photo below to get started. 🙂

 Diaper Bag: First, we need the perfect diaper bag!
 I specifically chose a diaper bag that looked like a purse.
 It was just something I wanted for myself.
 My cute diaper bag came with stroller straps and a shoulder strap.
 I have been using this bag for 3 months now, and I love it!
 I have gotten so many compliments on it.
 My husband also has a diaper backpack for when he goes out alone with Baby E.